 |Bidding, contracting||Contract||Parking lot owner||User contacting||Contract duration|

 |Name, surname, address, phone number, email address, bank account no. of parking lot owner / representative||Bidding, contracting, making payment||Contract||–||–||Contract duration|

 Through a cookie, information and offers on our site can be optimized by user.
 Cookies allow us, as mentioned before, to recognize the users of our website.
 The purpose of this recognition is to make our website easier to use.
 The user of the website, for example, does not need to enter access data each time the site is accessed because it is retrieved and the cookie is stored in the user’s computer system.
 Another example is the shopping cart cookie in an online store.
 The online store remembers articles that a customer has placed in their virtual shopping cart through a cookie.

 6. Collection of general data and information

 Our website collects a series of general data and information when a user or an automated system requests it.
 These general data and information are stored in the server log files.
-It can be collected:
+What can be collected:

-- browser types and versions used,
+- browser types and versions used

 - the operating system used